Last updated on September 27th, 2022

 - Don’t take self-medication.
 Always consult the doctor before taking any medicine.
 Also, consult a doctor in case of any issues.

 - Avoid taking an overdose.
-Due to which you may create health issues.
+Due to this you may create health issues.

 Always have emergency numbers highlighted at your home.